-Noosa Shire also has ten State heritage listed properties, including the Lower Mill Site Boiler House and Kilns which is a Council owned and managed property that is open to the public daily.
-Other heritage sites include Alfred’s Joinery, Cooroora Masonic Hall, Cooroy Railway Station, Halse Lodge, Kin Kin Sawmill, Majestic Theatre, Noosa River Caravan Park, Mill Point Settlement Site and the Pomona Police Residence.
+Noosa Shire has ten State heritage listed properties, including the Lower Mill Site Boiler House and Kilns which is a Council owned and managed property - open to the public daily.
+Other State-listed heritage sites include Alfredson’s Joinery, Cooroora Masonic Hall, Cooroy Railway Station, Halse Lodge, Kin Kin Sawmill, Majestic Theatre (Pomona), Noosa River Caravan Park, Mill Point Settlement Site and the Pomona Police Residence.

-More details of the State heritage listed sites can be found on Queensland Government website
+More details of the State heritage listed sites can be found on the Queensland Government website